eProsima/Fast-DDS-docs/docs/fastdds/discovery/discovery_server.rst

 opposed to simple discovery (right figure), where metatraffic is exchanged using a message broadcast mechanism like an IP multicast protocol.
-A `Discovery-Server <https://eprosima-discovery-server.readthedocs.io/en/latest/index.html>`_ tool is available to ease Discovery Service setup and testing.
+A `Discovery-Server <https://eprosima-discovery-server.readthedocs.io/en/latest/index.html>`_ tool is available to ease Discovery Server setup and testing.

 .. figure:: /01-figures/fast_dds/discovery/discovery-server.svg
     :align: center
     :width: 50%

-    Comparison of Discovery Service and Simple discovery mechanisms
+    Comparison of Discovery Server and Simple discovery mechanisms

 .. _DS_key_concepts: